EsraaSalman/Mohamed_Tark_Diploma/Readme.md

 #### Project Document
-   <br /> google docs link:
+   <br /> Google docs link:

 #### Project Video
-   <br /> google drive link:
+   <br /> Google drive link:

 #### Project Description:
    * Display the current temprature through a guage ui
-   * fires an alarm (sound - light - warning sign in the UI) when a fire accident occurs
+   * Fires an alarm (sound - light - warning sign in the UI) when a fire accident occurs
-   * press "Stop" button to stop the alarm in case of wrong detection
+   * Press "Stop" button to stop the alarm in case of wrong detection
-   * press "History" button to Display the data of fires accident its content is:
+   * Press "History" button to Display the data of fires accident its content is:
-       * fire accident ID: the number of fire since operation
+       * Fire accident ID: the number of fire since operation
-       * fire accident date: day/month/year
+       * Fire accident date: day/month/year
-       * fire accident time: hours:miniutes:seconds  am/pm
+       * Fire accident time: hours:miniutes:seconds  am/pm

 #### Project courses:
    * Java project for Java course